-(19-10-2025) THe visualisations have reached their final form.
+(19-10-2025) The visualisations have reached their final form.
 I had two gels in the last long run, it does make a big difference.
 The training is working.
 It will be interesting to run at elevation next week.
 The new plots show the weekly mileage/time with hover to see individual runs, not as pretty as waterfall but more compact.
 The other tab shows physiological adaptation I hope.
 With lower HR for same pace runs as training Phases advance.
 I cannot figure out how to get perfect tick and axis labels.

 (08-10-2025) Training is going well, I am running 3 to 4 times a week with no pain in either leg or foot.
 I am still cycling to work sometimes, I have even tried running to work, this is probably the most tryhard thing I have done in a long time.
 It is nice in the early morning it is not nice at rush-hour in the evening.
 I made some initial purchases for this new hobby, a small running backpack for the aforementioned runs to work even though the Osprey Nebula works surprisingly well it is too big.
 I got shorts with large mesh pockets to carry a flask and food, and a selection of different types of foods from Kendal Mint Company, surprisingly okay with their very minty cakes, have not tried the gels yet.
 I made an entire self contained app to visualise runs, heart rate stuff and sleep but I won’t integrate it here yet.